cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 parts separate.

 First, I'll introduce the game, Battlesnake, rules and the different tools we'll need.
-Then we'll touch upon web-services and APIs; how our application will communicate with the Battlesnake server.
+Then we'll touch upon web services and APIs; how our application will communicate with the Battlesnake server.
 Following that, I'll introduce software to manage different versions of your code, and a platform to upload your code to.
 Finally, we will spin up a server which will use the code we've